hims1911/nmap-rest-api/README.md

-# nmap-rest-api

-# 🔍 Nmap-API: Distributed Port Scanning and Change Tracking Tool
+## 🔍 Nmap-API: Distributed Port Scanning and Change Tracking Tool

 A containerized, scalable REST API built in Golang that uses `nmap` under the hood to scan IP addresses or hostnames, persist results, detect changes between scans, and expose metrics via OpenTelemetry.

-This tool is designed to help DevOps engineers, SREs, and security analysts audit firewall rules and monitor port accessibility over time — in both real-time and historical contexts.
+This tool is designed to help monitor and scans for ports over time — in both real-time and historical contexts.

 ---

-## 🚀 Key Features
+### 🚀 Key Features

 - REST API to initiate port scans on multiple hosts in parallel
 - Historical scan results stored in PostgreSQL